Season 1, Episode 44

 Lorne Brown:

-And the reason I bring up your, your training background is because I was pleasantly surprised at one of my visits at your clinic in Surrey, BC when I learned that you have trained in homeopathy. because I just don’t think of a specialist as a reproductive endocrinologist finding that so much of an interest.
+And the reason I bring up your training background is because I was pleasantly surprised at one of my visits at your clinic in Surrey, BC when I learned that you have trained in homeopathy. because I just don’t think of a specialist as a reproductive endocrinologist finding that so much of an interest.
 But your program was for medical experts.
 It wasn’t for the general public, your homeopathy

 Shaun Tregoning:

 Program.
 That’s correct.
 So that, uh, that program wasn’t, uh, wasn’t part of what medical school training homeopathy as a, as an alternative form of, of medical treatment in South Africa is fairly ubiquitous.
 A lot of, uh, it’s quite easily accessible as it is in Europe.
 And so a lot of people will, will make use of, of homeopathy.
 So I didn’t have this huge antithesis towards it and didn’t know much about it.
-But constantly, I’m always on the lookout for more ways to expand my approach to a, a patient-centered care philosophy and personally have more of an integrative approach to my clinical practice.
+But constantly, I’m always on the lookout for more ways to expand my approach to a patient-centered care philosophy and personally have more of an integrative approach to my clinical practice.
 And so there is a diploma that can be done in clinical homeopathy, which really centers around physicians, registered nurses and allied health professionals who have an interest in trying to integrate homeocracy into their clinical practice.
 And that’s a year long diploma that you do through the center for uh, the development of homeocracy in clinical practice.
-So I did do that that year.
+So I did that that year.
 Longman particularly obviously was looking for strategies on how to integrate that into my practice in fertility.

 Lorne Brown:

 And is there certain, maybe for our listeners just explaining the homeopathy side because I think it’s aligned with how we think of it from a Chinese medicine perspective where we’re treating the person not the disease diagnosis that’s similar with homeopathy.
-And is there certain chen still that you like to use it for in your reproductive practice?
+And is there a certain chen still that you like to use it for in your reproductive practice?

 Shaun Tregoning:

 That’s exactly correct.
-I mean, homeopathy iss whole basis is that you, you don’t treat disease, which is very different to the way we trained in allopathic medicine where you make a diagnosis, you treat you very diseased focused, you pick up symptoms and you put together treatment plans to ameliorate and or treat the actual symptoms of a disease process.
+I mean, homeopathy’s whole basis is that you, you don’t treat disease, which is very different to the way we trained in allopathic medicine where you make a diagnosis, you treat you very diseased focused, you pick up symptoms and you put together treatment plans to ameliorate and or treat the actual symptoms of a disease process.
 Homeopathy embraces the idea that disease processes are a manifestation of what’s going on in the entire entity of the body.
 And so you treat the person, so in homeopathy you would not necessarily treat a symptom of infertility.
 That infertility may be, or just even if you take an infertility symptom like endometriosis for example, or recurrent pregnancy loss.
 But somebody’s having recurrent pregnancy loss may be having it because there’s a variety of constitutional symptoms that have not been addressed and not necessarily because there’s a specific problem at the level of the endometrial.
 So it obviously takes this broader view of trying to treat the individual and use medi homeopathic medicines that try to allow or help and aid the body to heal itself.
 So it follows this philosophy, probably not unlike that in Chinese medicine, which intuitively says the body was really designed to cure itself.
-And what we do is to just push it gently lodge it into the pathways that helps it to do that.
+And what we do is to just push it gently and lodge it into the pathways that help it to do that.

 Lorne Brown:

 And I use that proverb parable from Chinese medicine where they say nourish the soil before you plant the seed.
 And that idea is to help create an environment on a cellular level for the organism to thrive.
-And so how as you, I liked how you put it, you gently nudge it into the pathways to support the healing and that’s, that is the Chinese medicine approach that for example, just like with homeopathy, you could have five individuals with a diagnosis of endometriosis and all five would get a different herbal acture prescription.
+And so how as you, I liked how you put it, you gently nudge it into the pathways to support the healing and that’s, that is the Chinese medicine approach that for example, just like with homeopathy, you could have five individuals with a diagnosis of endometriosis and all five would get a different herbal acute prescription.
 Correct?
 Right.
-And then you could have five people with different disease diagnosis, but they get very similar herbal prescription based on their pattern bal imbalances or constitution.
+And then you could have five people with different disease diagnosis, but they get very similar herbal prescriptions based on their pattern imbalances or constitution.
 And again, similar to I think the homeopathy approach is rather than just attack like the pathogen, we’re trying to attack the pathogen and at the same time build up the body’s defense so it can deal with the pathogen.
 So we’re supporting the body.
 That’s correct.
 And I know in the west sometimes we just go to war and attack everything, right?
-The the body and the pathogen we’re, we’re trying to treat the pathogen and support the body at the same time.
+The body and the pathogen we’re, we’re trying to treat the pathogen and support the body at the same time.

 Shaun Tregoning: